Best RTX 2070 SUPER Graphics Cards That You Can Buy Right Now

-There’s a reason we’re putting this one right at the bottom of the list – and it’s likely the same reason why Nvidia has stopped making blower-style coolers for their reference cards.
+There’s a reason we’re putting this one close to the bottom of the list – and it’s likely the same reason why Nvidia has stopped making blower-style coolers for their reference cards.
 This type of cooler often performs worse both in the temperature and noise departments.

-The design has one clear advantage though, namely that the heat from the GPU leaves your case in an efficient manner.
-This is great in case of an otherwise poorly ventilated case.
-So if you have this particular need, you can get the EVGA GeForce RTX 2070 SUPER Gaming.
-Another advantage is that it’s also more affordable than cards with beefier coolers.
+The design has one clear advantage though, namely that the GPU heat leaves your case in an efficient manner.
+This is a nice-to-have if your case is crowded and poorly ventilated.
+So if you have this particular need, you can get the EVGA GeForce RTX 2070 SUPER Gaming (otherwise, don’t).

 There is an RGB logo and it has a core clock speed of 1770 MHz, which matches the reference design.
-It’s also a dual-slot card, which might help if you have space constraints.
+The fact that it’s a dual-slot card might also help if you have space constraints.